snwh/paper-icon-theme/README.md

 Paper is simple and modern icon theme with material design influences

-Paper is a free culture icon theme by Sam Hewitt and is licenced under the terms of the [Creative Commons Attribution-Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise specified.
+Paper is a free culture icon theme by Sam Hewitt and is licenced under the terms of the [Creative Commons Attribution-Share Alike](https://creativecommons.org/licenses/by-sa/4.0/), unless otherwise specified.

 ###Getting Paper

-The Paper icons can be downloaded from [here](https://github.com/snwh/paper-icon-theme/archive/master.zip).
+You can download the Paper icons or clone from source [here](https://github.com/snwh/paper-icon-theme/archive/master.zip).

 ###Building Paper

-Build the Paper icon themes from source:
+You can build and install the Paper icon themes from source:

     ./autogen.sh
     make
     sudo make install

+This procedure requires ```gnome-common``` on your system.

 ###Installing Paper